-These messages should be clearly explained to every patient who receives an NSAID for the first time (either on prescription or purchased).
+These messages should be clearly explained to every patient who receives an NSAID for the first time.

 For patients who are receiving repeat prescriptions, after the initial dispensing, the information could be shortened.
 For example, you might say: 'Do you still have the information card I gave you last time?' or 'Are you getting on OK with these, would you like me to go through the safety information again?'